jordanh-49/portfolio/README.md

 To get a local copy up and running follow these simple example steps.

+### Prerequisites

+Ensure you have Python 3.12 installed on your machine.
+You can download it from Python's official site.

 ### Installation

 To set up the application locally, follow these steps: